Category: Uncategorized

 ____________________________________________

-Carmen is the new Executive Director at Flashpoint Training and has spent a decade designing, evaluating and working with Experiential learning programs, building partnerships and growing training capacity across Ontario.
+Carmen is the CEO of Flashpoint Training and has spent a decade designing, evaluating and working with Experiential learning programs, building partnerships and growing training capacity across Ontario.

 We welcome your questions, comments and inquiries.